 5 Cognitive Biases that Explain the Psychology of Black Friday

 We’ve all seen it – grainy footage of frenzied shoppers wrestling over Black Friday deals.
 The reality of this modern tradition often resembles the most harrowing of horror-movie scenes.
-But what is it that drives consumers to such crazed behaviour and what is behind the psychology of Black Friday?
+But what is it that drives people to such crazed behaviour – what is behind the psychology of Black Friday?

 Businesses have invested vast amounts of time and money into understanding consumer desires.
 Almost all major retailers focus on 5 well-known ‘Cognitive Biases’ in order to create that Black Friday buzz.
 Here, we explore the tactics they use to drive shoppers wild.
 But first…

 What is a cognitive bias?